 The two Kevins (Kevin T and Kevin J) were a gay couple on their way home to Texas when their plane was diverted to Gander.
 They befriended many of the other show’s characters during their time there, including Diane and Nick.

 Like many of the passengers that day, Kevin T was incredibly affected by his time in Gander.
 In fact, as a CEO of a marketing firm, every year on 11 September, Kevin closes the office and gives his employees $100 each to do a good deed for a stranger.
 It’s his way of giving something back after he’d received such kindness from others.
 Originally something he did internally at his own company, this has grown into the Pay-It-Forward 9/11 foundation, which encourages everyone to do three good deeds on that date each year.

-Beulah Cooper and Hannah O’Rourke (played by Jenna Boyd and Cat Simmons)
+Beulah Cooper and Hannah O’Rourke (played by Jenna Boyd and Gemma Knight Jones, who has taken over the role previously played by Cat Simmons)